[Snakeroot Organic Farm logo]

 The system is far from perfect.
 We still have several problem areas, and we are still working on tweeking the management of our in-ground greenhouse production.
 The first problem is that the carrots and beet greens growing in GH1 are usually completely harvested by early June, yet the field crops—planted in late April—have yet to reach harvestable size.
 This leaves an undisirable gap in our production.
 So we either need to get the field crops to come in sooner or dedicate more greenhouse space to their production.

-For irrigation, we have all the beds on drip tape from June to October while the tomatoes or cukes are growing.
-We roll up the tape each year during the November greenhouse cleanup.
+For irrigation, we have all the beds on drip tape from June to October while the tomatoes, peppers or cukes are growing.
+We pull out the tape each year during the November greenhouse cleanup, and put it back in place once the beds are tilled and planted.
 As the year begins we first water by watering can, then by hose once the well line has thawed.
 The disadvantage to hand-watering of course is the time it takes, but the flip side is that it allows the waterer to slowly walk the aisles and see how things are doing, monitor pest pressures, estimate harvest times, etc. Once the beets and carrots are all gone, we roll out the drip tape again for the year.

 Although we have had no aphid problems in the greenhouse, we have had difficulties with two spotted spider mites, white flies, and of course cucumber beetles.
 (We have cucumber beetles in May!)
 Spider mites have been kept in check very well by purchase and release of predatory mites every three or four years.
 We have had limited success in controlling white flies with encarsia wasps and delphastus beetles.
 The cucumber beetles we hand pick in the cool parts of the day, sometimes several times a day.
 This year we are going to incorporate Hb nematodes and beauvaria fungus in the soil to attack the larvae.